CHALLENGE

 4: Finalizing information architecture

-An overview of our app mental model & task flow
+Overview of app mental model & task flow

 The mental model of the app follows a three-tier structure with three ports including discover, saved, and badge collection.
 To simplify the information architecture, the national park overview acts as an overlay on top of the base home screen.